kaeeraa/kaede/src-tauri/README.md

 # Rust code

-This folder contains Tauri-specific code.
-You won't find much here, because I use Tauri API in JS instead of writing logic directly in Rust.
+This directory includes Tauri-specific code.
+Functionality was mainly written with the TypeScript, so this folder does not contain much Rust code.

-Let me explain some properties in `tauri.conf.json`:
+Some notable fields in `tauri.conf.json`:

-- `macOSPrivateApi` allows to make webview window transparent on macOS;
+- `macOSPrivateApi` allows to make the WebView window transparent on macOS.
-- `withGlobalTauri` adds Tauri internals to global `window` object.
-This is needed for extensions;
+- `withGlobalTauri` exposes Tauri APIs to the global `window` object.
+This feature is needed for extensions.
-- `app.windows[0].visible` makes webview window hidden by default so that user will not see blank screen while webview and frontend are loading.
-I manually make it visible in the code (check `/src/main.ts`) once Vue finishes mounting;
+- `app.windows[0].visible` makes the WebView window hidden by default to eliminate blank screen for the WebView loading state.
+Once the Vue instance finishes mounting (`../src/main.ts`), the application window becomes visible.
-- `app.windows[0].title` is just a visible title for the window title bar, but it serves an important purpose in Kaede.
-If launcher build will be portable, then that `title` property must contain a `Portable` string.
-This is required, because in the logging file initialization (`lib.rs`) I determine whether launcher is portable or not by checking if window title contains a `Portable` string.
+- `app.windows[0].title` manages the window title bar.
+However, due to my skill issues with Rust, this field is used to determine whether the launcher is portable or not.
+The present launcher initialization code (`./src/lib.rs`) checks if the window title contains a `Portable` string, where yes equals to application being in the portable version.

 Tauri API permissions are located in `./capabilities/`.
-I made a separate file for every permission scope.
+Each permission scope has its own separate file.

-The `./src` directory contains custom Tauri commands to:
+The `./src` directory includes (but is not limited to) custom Tauri commands to:

-- Prepare the log file (so that the launcher will not write to the same file on every launch);
+- Re-create the `latest.log` file.
-- Get executable file directory;
+- Get the executable file directory.
-- Extract the `.zip` archive contents;
+- Extract the `.zip` archive contents.
-- Keep a track of how many times launcher was reloaded;
+- Keep the track of how many times the application was reloaded.
-- Get system and process memory.
+- Get the system and process memory bytes.

 ## Want to help?

-- Current `Portable` mode checks suck;
+- Current `Portable` mode checks suck.
-- Counting the launcher UI reloads is done with `unsafe` keyword;
+- Counting the launcher UI reloads is done with `unsafe` keyword.
-- The process memory values returned by `get_process_memory` in [system.rs](./src/system.rs) are not accurate on Windows (maybe on other platforms too, didn't check);
+- The process memory values returned by `get_process_memory` in [system.rs](./src/system.rs) are incorrect on Windows (might be true for other platforms as well).
-- Feel free to do something else.
+- Feel free to do something else :3